Launch status:

 Workshops and service spaces

-Durability and easy cleanup usually matter more than visual flair, which makes the request easier to review.
+Durability and easy cleanup usually matter more than visual flair, which makes the lead easier to qualify.

 Light industrial